ringlej/ptxdist/doc/dev_manual.rst

 package’s buildsystem.
 If the package cannot be built in parallel, we can also add the ``FOO_MAKE_PAR := NO``. ``YES`` is the default.

-Note: *FOO* is still the name of our example package.
+.. note:: *FOO* is still the name of our example package.
 It must be replaced by the real package name.

+.. _patching_packages:

 Patching Packages
 ~~~~~~~~~~~~~~~~~